Psychiatric Service Dog for Bipolar Disorder — ADA Task Training Guide

 Tasks include episode detection alerts, medication reminders, tactile grounding, deep pressure therapy, hypersomnia interruption, and barrier work — all must be specifically trained behaviors.

-Under ADA Title III, service dogs must be permitted in most public accommodations including Michigan hospitals, with narrow exceptions for sterile environments.
-Staff may only ask two permissible ADA questions.
+Under ADA Title III, service dogs must be permitted in most public accommodations including hospitals, with narrow exceptions for sterile environments.
+Staff may only ask two permissible ADA questions nationwide.

-How do I document bipolar disorder for a Michigan PSD letter?
+How does a licensed clinician document bipolar disorder for a PSD evaluation?

-A Michigan-licensed psychiatrist or psychologist evaluates your condition, certifies ADA functional impairment, recommends a PSD, and documents the specific trained tasks relevant to your bipolar episodes.
+A licensed psychiatrist or psychologist evaluates your condition, certifies ADA functional impairment, recommends a PSD, and documents the specific trained tasks relevant to your bipolar episodes.